Skip to main content

 How long can I keep going to the Centres?

-You can continue attending your regular Centre.
+You can continue attending your regular Centre for now.

-If you regularly attend a centre that moves to being a community hub, we will contact you and support you to attend another centre or that community hub which will be a welcoming and inclusive space for all in our community.
+If you regularly attend a centre that moves to being a Community Hub, we will contact you and support you to attend another centre or that Community Hub which will be a welcoming and inclusive space for all in our community.

-What’s happening to Meals on Wheels?
+What’s happened to the Meals on Wheels service?

 What’s happening to Community Transport?